xiaogeamadeus/gache/README.md

 # Gache
-A distributed c written by golang
+A distributed cache written by golang

 ## Why we need cache?
 Reduced the number of queries from database by storing data in local browser.